-Regather Community Cider is a new project for Autumn 2018.
-We wanted to try a new approach to making sure many of Sheffield’s urban apples don’t go to waste.
-However with so many apples being ready in one go simply scoffing them isn’t always an option.
+Regather Community cider relaunches for 2019.
+Last year we wanted to try a new approach to making sure many of Sheffield’s urban apples don’t go to waste.
+As it was a success we’re giving it another go.
+The UK produces excellent crops of a wide variety of apples each autumn.
+But with so many apples being ready in one go simply scoffing them isn’t always an option.
 Traditionally bumper crops of apples were made into cider and we want to explore ways in which we could make this happen in Sheffield.
-As it’s our first year we can offer fresh juice in exchange for donations of apples and we’ll make sure each donor gets a free bottle of the cider when it’s ready.
-We hope in years to come to be able to offer cider or juice in exchange for apples.
-Watch this space….
+We offer a way for people to make sure their extra apples don’t go to waste, and apple donors get some juice or cider in return for their generosity.
+Just get them to us with one of the three options outlined below and we’ll do the rest!

 COMMUNITY CIDER HARVESTING: GOLDEN RULES